 Renaming layers and groups Rename a layer or a group by clicking its name twice, using the context menu (Rename entry), or by changing the name field in the Inspector window.
 Framing elements Double-click any element to frame the element in all viewports.
 Multi selection Select multiple layers or groups to change visibility/lock/color state for all the selected items.
-The search field allows the user to search for objects with name match and attribute match (name and value).
+Using the Search Field to select and filter objects The search field allows the user to search for objects with name match and attribute match (name and value).
 The result of the search is automatically selected and framed in the Viewport window.
 The result of the search action is displayed in the status bar.
 In the search field on the top of the scene window, you can type a wildcard expression (for example, "Lot") to select matching objects.
-Jsing the Search Field to select and filter Shape-Matches scene objects whose names start with Shape objects "Shape 12"-Matches scene objects whose names are exactly Shape 12 "Shape 12"-Matches scene objects whose names start with Shape AND end with 12 Note: Whitespace characters in a search query denote a logical OR expression.
+Shape-Matches scene objects whose names start with Shape "Shape 12"-Matches scene objects whose names are exactly Shape 12 "Shape 12"-Matches scene objects whose names start with Shape AND end with 12 Whitespace characters in a search query denote a logical OR expression.
 To match object names with spaces, put your search query in double quotes.